umarhassan-mitodl/8.13-14-fall-2016/content/pages/instructor-insights/_index.md

 **OCW**: What advice do you have for young women interested in pursuing physics at the university level?

-**Talia Weiss:** I’d like to pass on three pieces of advice adapted from guidance given by MIT Professor of Physics {{% resource_link "b7b3a6f6-602b-4d40-91de-16a5c7956090" "Jesse Thaler" %}} (who intended this advice for all students, but I think it could be particularly valuable for young women in physics):
+**Talia Weiss:** I’d like to pass on three pieces of advice adapted from guidance given by MIT Professor of Physics [Jesse Thaler](http://web.mit.edu/physics/people/faculty/thaler_jesse.html) (who intended this advice for all students, but I think it could be particularly valuable for young women in physics):

 1. Make yourself seen—go to talks, show up to class, be active and participate.
 2. Find mentors who are concerned about your success and well-being.